Home

 (1) Undergraduate Software Engineering (CS 130).
 We focus on providing hands-on experience in designing and developing large-scale software systems with emphasis on the use of automated analysis tools.
 You will generate concrete software engineering artifacts at all stages of the software life-cycle.
 You will learn systematic engineering methods for large-scale software development: design and modeling methods; collaborative development environment; object-oriented design and analysis; design patterns and refactoring; build & integration; unit testing & regression testing; bug finding; software inspection and verification: Fall 2015, Spring 2015, Fall 2016, Fall 2017, Fall 2018, Fall 2019, Fall 2020, Fall 2021, Fall 2022

 (2) Graduate "Software Engineering"(CS230).
 As software systems become increasingly large and complex, automated software engineering analysis and development tools play an important role in various software engineering tasks: design, construction, evolution, and testing and debugging of software systems.
 This course will introduce students to the foundations, techniques, tools, and applications of automated software engineering technology.
 Students will develop, extend, and evaluate a mini automated software engineering analysis tool and assess how the tool fits into the software development process.
 This class is intended to students to introduce current research topics in automated software engineering.
-Spring 2016, Spring 2017, Spring 2018, Spring 2019, Spring 2022
+Spring 2016, Spring 2017, Spring 2018, Spring 2019, Spring 2022, Fall 2024

 (3) Graduate "Automated Testing of Data and Compute Intensive Systems" as a part of Current Topics in Programming Languages and Systems (CS 239).
 Automated test input generation has emerged as an effective technique for testing software systems.
 For example, fuzz testing has been remarkably successful in uncovering critical security bugs in applications such as Chrome web-browser and SQLLite database.
 Dynamic symbolic execution has leveraged the advancement of constraint solving technologies to find many security-related bugs.
 However, the effectiveness of current test input generation tools is based on inherent yet over-sighted assumptions: (1) it takes a minuscule amount of time in the order of milliseconds to execute the target application, (2) a set of arbitrary input mutations is likely to yield meaningful inputs, or (3) either the target application code is short, or pre-made abstraction of underlying libraries and frameworks is available.
 This course is intended to teach the foundation of automated fuzz testing and discussing new approaches to extend its benefit to various kinds of data-intensive and compute-intensive domains.
 Winter 2022